open-ephys/onix-docs/source/Getting Started/warnings.rst

 .. warning::
-   **Ensure each headstage is configured with the correct voltage.** Although headstages are quite tolerate of over-voltage and under-voltage conditions, they are only gaurenteed to function wihtin a specified range.
-When using long and/or thin tethers, the voltage drop across the cable can become signficant.
+   **Ensure each headstage is configured with the correct voltage.** Although headstages are quite tolerate of over-voltage and under-voltage conditions, they are only guaranteed to function within a specified range.
+When using long and/or thin tethers, the voltage drop across the cable can become significant.
 For more details, see :ref:`tether_voltage`.